 Finally, we asked whether we can combine cancer detection and tissue-of-origin mapping in a unified analytical framework.
-To this end, we pooled the RRBS and WGBS data sets from the primary tumor tissues of three cancer types (CRC, LC, KC) as a “pan-cancer tissue”, and included it together with the data sets from 10 normal tissues for tissue-specific MHB identification.
-With 200 MHBs specific to each of the 11 reference tissues, we counted the number of MHBs that has high MHL based on an empirically cutoff, then established a background distribution of the counts for each of the 11 tissues based on the 75 normal plasma samples (Figure 6a).
-The number of MHBs with high MHL in cancer plasma clearly has a different distribution (Figure 6b, Supplementary Fig. 11a).
-For each cancer patient’s plasma, we determined whether there is any enrichment (Z-scores assuming Gaussian distributions, then converted to negative log P-values) in each of the 11 reference tissues based on the background distribution.
-We observed consistent enrichments in both the “pan-cancer tissue” and the tissue-of-origin for the cancer plasma (Figure 6c; Supplementary Fig. 11b), suggesting that tumor growth might lead to the release of cell-free DNA by adjacent normal cells, and that including such signals can boost the accuracy for prediction (Supplementary Fig. 12).
+To this end, we pooled the RRBS and WGBS data sets of three cancer types (8 CRC, 8 LC, 2 KC) as a “pan-cancer tissue”, and included it together with the data sets from 10 normal tissues for tissue-specific MHB identification.
+Note that 7 CRC, 5 LC, and 2 KC references were from primary tumor tissues while 1 CRC and 3 LC were cancer cell lines.
+With 200 MHBs specific to each of the 11 reference tissues, we counted the number of MHBs that has high MHL based on an empirically cutoff, then established a background distribution of the counts for each of the 11 tissues based on the 75 normal plasma samples.
+The number of MHBs with high MHL in cancer plasma clearly has a different distribution (Figure 5c, Supplementary Figure 11a).
+For each cancer patient’s plasma, we determined whether there is any enrichment (Z-scores assuming Gaussian distributions, then converted them to negative log P-values) in each of the 11 reference tissues based on the background distribution.
+We observed consistent enrichments in both the “pan-cancer tissue” and the tissue-of-origin for the cancer plasma (Figure 6c; Supplementary Figure 11b), suggesting that tumor growth might lead to the release of cell-free DNA by adjacent normal cells, and that including such signals can boost the accuracy for prediction (Supplementary Figure 12).
 In fact, by integrating both types of signals, we achieved a 99% specificity and 80% sensitivity in predicting cancer, and a 90% accuracy in predicting the tissue-of-origin for the 59 cancer patients.
-For non-invasive detection of cancer in plasma, the area under the ROC curves was improved from 0.81 for CRC (0.75 for LC) when examining cancer-specific MHBs alone to 0.90 for CRC (0.85 for LC) if normal colon specific MHBs are included (Figure 6d; Supplementary Fig. 11c).
+For non-invasive detection of cancer in plasma, the area under the ROC curves was improved from 0.81 for CRC (0.75 for LC) when examining cancer-specific MHBs alone to 0.90 for CRC (0.85 for LC) if normal colon specific MHBs are included (Figure 5d; Supplementary Figure 11c).
 Taken together, we demonstrated for the first time that both tumor load and tissue-of-origin can be quantitatively characterized by methylation haplotype analysis of cell free DNA in plasma, and there is gain of detection accuracy by integrating the two aspects in a unified analytical framework.

 Discussions